nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Export Goods Data to CSV: `export`

 Exports the currently displayed goods in a new CSV file.
 Should be used after filters have been applied to obtain a clean set of data for any external usage.
-- This command is dependent on the `viewgoods` command.
+- This command is entirely dependent on the `viewgoods` command.
+- As such, if the `viewgoods` function has not been used, the default export will be the list of goods with pending deliveries.
 - The new CSV file will be saved as `[JAR file location]/data/filteredGoods.csv`

 Format: `export`

+Examples:

+* if `viewgoods c/CONSUMABLES` was entered, followed by `export`, you will receive a list of `CONSUMABLES` in the newly created CSV file.

+Note: If the `filteredGoods.csv` file already exists, the information contained will simply be overwritten with new data from the currently applied filter.

 ### Saving the data